Professor-G/MicroLIA/docs/index.rst

 Welcome to MicroLIA's documentation!
 ===============================

 MicroLIA is an open-source program for microlensing detection in wide-field surveys.
-This engine uses the machine learning RF model using a variety of lightcurve statistics, therefore a training set with survey parameters must be created before MicroLIA can begin its query.
-See example below.
+The original engine that was published used the machine learning Random Forest model, trained using a variety of lightcurve statistics.
+The current version of MicroLIA supports two additional models: Extreme Gradient Boost and Neural Network.

 Installation
 ==================